TatianaTylosky/mentor-material/mentor-field-guide.md

 + Describing objectives in the unit/lesson intros

 A few things you can do to scaffold curriculum:
-+ Send students a list of terms to know before they start a lesson
 + Relate new lessons/assignments to skills/concepts learned previously
 + Show students models or examples of what they will be building
 + Share follow-up readings or set an additional stretch goal with your students
++ Tell your student to write down questions for you as they go through the curriculum

 **Teach the Teacher**